frankois944/android-custom-text-toolbar/README.md

 This sample replace the default contextual menu of a selected text on Compose Android/CMP by a custom one.

-This sample uses Compose multiplatform, but it can also work with Compose for Android (as I wanted to make it works on iOS).
+This sample uses Compose multiplatform, but it can also work with Compose for Android / iOS.

-Currently, this app can run on iOS, but some gestures are broken and need to be adapted/fixed... it makes the app useless (for now, I Hope).

 I have replaced the contextual menu when selecting some text to add more text manipulation than the default one.